Herbert L. Anderson: Education

-Born in New York, New York, to a Jewish family.
+Born in New York City, to a Jewish family.
 Anderson's lineage to Rabbi Meir Katzenellenbogen, the Maharam of Padua, is detailed in The Unbroken Chain.
 Anderson earned three degrees at Columbia University, a Bachelor of Arts in 1931, a Bachelor of Science in electrical engineering in 1935, and a PhD in physics in 1940.

 John R. Dunning, professor of physics at Columbia, closely followed the work of Ernest Lawrence on the cyclotron.
-Dunning wanted a more powerful neutron source and the cyclotron appeared as an attractive tool to achieve this end.
-During 1935 and 1936, he was able to construct a cyclotron using many salvaged parts to reduce costs and funding from industrial and private donations.
-The cyclotron design and building project began as Anderson was completing his engineering degree.
-At the suggestion of Professor Dana Mitchell, Dunning offered Anderson a teaching assistant position if he would also help with the design and building of the cyclotron.
+Dunning wanted a more powerful neutron source and the cyclotron appeared as an attractive tool to achieve this.
+During 1935 and 1936, he constructed a cyclotron using many salvaged parts to reduce costs, and with funding from industrial and private donations.
+The cyclotron project began as Anderson was completing his engineering degree.
+At the suggestion of Professor Dana Mitchell, Dunning offered Anderson a teaching assistant position if he would also help design and build the cyclotron.
 While working on his doctorate, Anderson made two major contributions to the project.
 The first was to design a high frequency filament supply, rather than the commonly used direct current version.
 This fostered longer filament life in the high magnetic field environment of a cyclotron.
 The second and more important contribution was the use of a pair of concentric lines to feed the cyclotron dees (cyclotron electrodes in the shape of a "D"), rather than the usual induction system.
-This refinement resulted in greater cyclotron efficiency and thereafter became a regular feature in cyclotron design.
-Others assisting Anderson in the construction of the cyclotron were Eugene T. Booth, G. Norris Glasoe, Hugh Glassford, and, of course, professor Dunning.
+This refinement resulted in greater cyclotron efficiency and became a regular feature in cyclotron design.
+Others assisting Anderson in the construction of the cyclotron were Eugene T. Booth, G. Norris Glasoe, Hugh Glassford, and professor Dunning.
 In anticipation of conducting experiments with the cyclotron, Anderson also built an ionization chamber and a linear amplifier in late 1938.